-Trump Will Keep @RealDonaldTrump Twitter, Won’t Tweet @POTUS – #UnFollowPOTUS45 Movement To Unfollow Trump’s Twitter Begins
+Trump Will Keep @RealDonaldTrump Twitter, Won’t Tweet @POTUS: #UnFollowPOTUS45 Movement To Unfollow Trump’s Twitter Begins

 — Filippo Alessandrini (@filippo_alex) January 2, 2017

-Trump’s Twitter account recently followed the “Emergency Kittens” Twitter account, as seen in the above tweet from the Inquisitr, but soon after following the kitten account on Twitter, Trump’s Twitter account unfollowed the kitten account.
+Trump’s Twitter account recently followed the “Emergency Kittens” Twitter account, as seen in the above tweet from the Inquisitr, but soon after following the kitten account on Twitter, Trump unfollowed the kitten account.

 [Featured Image by Evan Vucci/AP Images]